Renatuscape/Nyarlathopet/README.md

 **Visual updates**
 * Splash screen or animated background
 * Adjust layout to look more like a main menu (reduce displayed info?)

+### Game Over Scene
+* Add this to the game
+* Should display some statistics and graphic
+* Handle old data erasure and store some history about the failed cult for a hall of fame
+    * ❓ Scores and scoreboard?

+### Event Scene
+For events which occur between rounds, or forced early under certain conditions
+* Promotion of a new leader (leader is insane or otherwise dead/missing)
+    * This condition should force the event scene regardless of remaining EP
+    * ❓ Feature to depose the leader, with better benefits than letting the leader go insane?
+* Attacks by police or investigators (high notoriety)
+* Pet tantrums (high rage)

 ### Misc
 **Magick and Occultism**